 Canada Life Asset Management Limited (CLAM) will make annual Pillar 3 disclosures.
 These disclosures are based on the Company’s position as at 31 December each year.
 The Board of Directors feel that disclosure on an annual basis is appropriate based on CLAM’s current risk exposures and will review the need to disclose more frequently as part of its internal review process.

 CLAM is authorised and regulated by the FCA as an Investment Management Firm.
 The firm’s activities give it the BIPRU categorisation of a “Limited Licence” and a “BIPRU €50k” firm.
-CLAM is the appointed investment manager of a number of collective funds and manages portfolios on behalf of other companies in the Great-West group.
+CLAM is the appointed investment manager of a number of collective funds and manages portfolios on behalf of other companies in the Great-West Lifeco (GWL) group.

 There is a Board Risk Committee which has responsibility for monitoring risk and reporting to the Board.

 CLAM operates in a competitive industry, downturns in the economy and capital markets can lead to a reduction in assets under management and fee income.
 As part of the strategic planning process the Board will assess the impact of various economic scenarios on the performance of the Company.